coq/coq/doc/sphinx/proof-engine/tactics.rst

    .. tacv:: destruct @term as @or_and_intropattern_loc

-      This behaves as :n:`destruct @term` but uses the names in :token:`or_and_intropattern_loc` to name the variables introduced in the context.
+      Behaves like :n:`destruct @term` but uses the names in :token:`or_and_intropattern_loc` to name the variables introduced in the context.
 The :token:`or_and_intropattern_loc` must have the
       form :n:`[p11 ... p1n | ... | pm1 ... pmn ]` with ``m`` being the